 Do not store above 25°C. Store in the original package.

 Any remaining portions of divided tablets should be replaced in the blister pocket, the blister strip should be returned to the cardboard box.
-Any tablet portions remaining after 3 days should be discarded.
+Remaining tablet portions should be given at the next administration.

 Do not use this veterinary medicinal product after the expiry date which is stated on the carton and on the blister after Exp.
 The expiry date refers to the last day of that month.
-Shelf life after first opening the immediate packaging: 3 days.